Polygon Siskiu D7 Review

 The cockpit consists mostly of Entity, Polygon's house brand, components.
 We feel they did a great job creating a comfortable and responsive front end with a nice, modern width 780mm alloy handlebar and a short 45mm alloy stem.
 An Entity Void saddle proved to quite comfortable with a medium level of cushioning and a crowd-pleasing shape.
 One of the highlights of the build is the Tranz-X dropper seatpost that allows you to raise and lower your saddle with the press of a lever.
 Size large and XL frames come with a 170mm travel dropper, while small and medium sizes come with a 150mm post.
 Bikes in this price range often come with rigid seatposts, so it is refreshing to see a dropper on the Siskiu D7.

-With the Siskiu D7, Polygon has managed to create a versatile short travel trail bike at a very reasonable price.
+With the Siskiu D7, Polygon has managed to create a versatile short-travel trail bike at a very reasonable price.
 Polygon's direct-to-consumer sales model helps to keep the price low while still providing a quality frame and reliable components.
-The price to performance ratio is also quite high, and this bike is an efficient climber and a quick and playful descender.
+The price-to-performance ratio is also excellent, and this bike is an efficient climber and a quick and playful descender.
 The cost of modern mountain bikes is a significant barrier to entry for many riders but the Siskiu D7 proves that you don't have to completely break the bank to get into the sport or upgrade to a full-suspension bike.

 — Jeremy Benson